core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This specification makes use of the following additional terminology:

 {: vspace='0'}
+resolve against
+:   The expression "a URI-reference is *resolved against* a base URI" is used to describe the process of {{RFC3986}} Section 5.2.
+Noteworthy corner cases are that resolving an absolute URI against any base URI gives the original URI, and that resolving the an empty URI reference gives the base URI.

 Resource Directory
 :   A web entity that stores information about web resources and implements the REST interfaces defined in this specification for registration and lookup